foldright/auto-pipeline/README.md

 }
 ```

-and once's the code compiled, `auto-pipeline-processor` will generate 5 java files for us:
+`auto-pipeline-processor` will auto generate pipeline java files for `ConfigSource` into subpackage `pipeline` when compiled:

-- `ConfigSourceHandler.java`
-- `ConfigSourcePipeline.java`
-- `ConfigSourceHandlerContext.java`
-- `AbstractConfigSourceHandlerContext.java`
-- `DefaultConfigSourceHandlerContext.java`
+- `ConfigSourceHandler`

-the most import java files are：

-- `ConfigSourceHandler.java`: the responsibility interface we want to implement for extensibility
+  the responsibility interface we want to implement for extensibility
+- `ConfigSourcePipeline`
-- `ConfigSourcePipeline.java`: the chain
+  the chain
+- `ConfigSourceHandlerContext`
+- `AbstractConfigSourceHandlerContext`
+- `DefaultConfigSourceHandlerContext`

 ### 2. implementing your handler for pipeline